KTH/devops-course/README.md

 * the grades are announced as a pull-request or issue comment on this repository.
 * Group work is encouraged (max 3 persons) but you cannot be with the same persons for more than 2 projects.
 You can do a work alone for one or at most two projects.
 * A failed task requires to pass it again at the end of the course, based on the feedback from the failure.
 A repeated task cannot be passed with distinction.
 A task can only be repeated once.
+* If the whole course is failed, no grades are kept if the student registers again to the course the year after.

 Group Rules
 * The pre-generated group sheets are the suggestion instead of the mandatory.